taolson/Admiran/doc/Language.md

 ### Case Expressions

-Case expressions in Miranda2 are the mechanism for interfacing with builtin functions that operate on unboxed words, and are evaluated strictly.
+Case expressions in Miranda2 are the mechanism for interfacing with built-in functions that operate on unboxed words, and are evaluated strictly.
 They can also be used to evaluate an expression strictly and perform a conditional switch on the resulting constructor.
 A case expression has the general form: